johnsosoka/site-johnsosoka-com/website/_posts/contact-me-form-project/2021-12-24-contact-me-form-services.md

   }
 ```

-You can see that the method, path & lambda ARN are all specified here.
+Notice that the method, path & lambda ARN are all specified here.
 So now when a qualifying request reaches
 `/services/form/contact` the request will be forwarded to my lambda `module.lambda_function.lambda_function_invoke_arn`

 ## Contact-Me Form

+The final piece of this project is the contact-me form.
+For V1, I'm just going to use a simple HTML form to submit the
+contact request.

 ```html
 <form action="{{ site.contact.api.url }}" method="{{ site.contact.api.method }}" >